-The roles and responsibilities of the supervisory union supervisory union, supervisory district, SU/SD-and school's leadership, including the school-board, superintendent, and principal, and or career technical center director, if applicable, shall conform to applicable provisions in 16 V.S.A. regarding authority and duties.
+The roles and responsibilities of the supervisory union supervisory union, supervisory district, school district, school heir boards, superintendent, and principal, and or career technical center director, if applicable, shall conform to applicable provisions in 16 V.S.A. regarding authority and duties.

-Each supervisory union, school district, and independent school local school board shall ensure the alignment of existing school policies and create new policies as needed to ensure compliance with these Education Quality Standards.
-When undertaking this policy work, school boards and school leadership shall engage with the communities they serve and seek input and guidance through a process that includes the diverse voices and experiences of students, parents and/legal guardians and other community members who are often underrepresented in this work and in school decision-making.
+Each supervisory union, supervisory district, and school district board local school board-shall ensure the alignment of existing school-policies and create new policies as needed to ensure compliance with these Education Quality Standards.
+When undertaking this policy work, school-boards and school leadership shall engage with the communities they serve and seek input and guidance through a process that includes the diverse voices and experiences of students, parents and/legal guardians and other community members who are often underrepresented in this work and in school decision-making.

-School Bboards and school leadership shall establish and make accessible an inclusive process for receiving public feedback, to include legal guardians, and staff feedback regarding their experiences, especially as it relates to racial, bears on race orethnic, or social identity group identity at school.
+Supervisory union, supervisory district, and school district boards School Boards and school leadership shall establish and make accessible an inclusive process for receiving public feedback, to include legal guardians, and staff feedback regarding their experiences, especially as it relates to racial, bears on race or ethnic, or social identity group identity at school.
 Boards and school leadership must also establish procedures for handling and responding directly to complaints regarding compliance with school policies, practices and these Education Quality Standards.
-These documented complaints and responses shall be included in annual reporting to the AOE as required in Section 2126 of this rule.
+These documented complaints and responses shall be included in annual reporting to the Agency as required in Section 2126 of this rule.

-(a) / bears on race or ethnic or social group identity at school,
+(a) -/ bears on race or ethnic or social group identity at school,